tonyahowe/TrainingMaterials/PluginsIntro/IntroToPlugins.md

 ModelExample plugin is designed for this

+* Models often consist of a class for the model, which extends Omeka_Record, and a model table, which extends Omeka_Db_Table

 ### Activities

+* Switch from using the simple search method to using the findBy() method
 * Using the Omeka applyFilters pattern, add another filter for public and change the query in the hook to use that instead of the straightforward one

 ## Omeka's Model-View-Controller structure